artyom-boyarov/artyom-boyarov/README.md

 </table>

 # Projects
-Here's what I have been working on in my free time:
 <br><i>Follow the link to each repository, where you'll find code, in-depth descriptions, pictures, videos, and more.</i>

 - <a href="https://github.com/artyom-boyarov/trajectory-following-simulation">trajectory-following-simulation</a>: A simulation comparing control algorithms used to navigate an autonomous bus through an urban environment.
 I then used this simulation to carry out my first <a href="https://emerginginvestigators.org/articles/22-104">published</a> research project.